Reconsidering the consistent use of precessing, higher order multipole models for gravitational wave analyses: Observable general relativistic effects

 \subsection{Spin-induced orbital precession}

-In general relativity, a compact binary coalescence on a quasi-circular orbit is described by fifteen parameters: eight describing the intrinsic properties of the source -- the compact masses, $m_{1}$ and $m_{2}$, the spin vectors of each object, $\mathbf{S}_{1}$ and $\mathbf{S}_{2}$ -- and seven describing the extrinsic properties -- the luminosity distance, inclination angle, sky location, polarization, phase and coalescence time.
+In general relativity, a compact binary coalescence on a quasi-circular orbit is described by fifteen parameters when neglecting matter effects: eight describing the intrinsic properties of the source -- the compact masses, $m_{1}$ and $m_{2}$, the spin vectors of each object, $\mathbf{S}_{1}$ and $\mathbf{S}_{2}$ -- and seven describing the extrinsic properties -- the luminosity distance, inclination angle, right ascension, declination, polarization, phase and coalescence time.
 The total angular momentum of the binary $\mathbf{J}$ is defined as the sum of the orbital angular momentum $\mathbf{L}$ and the total spin of binary $\mathbf{S} = \mathbf{S}_{1} + \mathbf{S}_{2}$.
+If matter effects are included, as must be the case for neutron stars, additional parameters are required to describe the tidal deformability.

 When $\mathbf{S}$ is misaligned with $\mathbf{L}$, the binary undergoes the general relativistic phenomenon of spin-induced orbital precession.
 In most cases, $\mathbf{L}$ precesses around the approximately constant $\mathbf{J}$ with an opening angle $\beta$.
 The strength of precession is described by the magnitude of the opening angle, with more prominent effects occurring for larger angles~\citep{Apostolatos:1994mx}. $\beta$ is primary determined by the total spin perpendicular to $\mathbf{L}$.
 For this reason, it is often convenient to define the effective perpendicular spin as,